 One can read all sorts of things into them, including their narratives and their character.
 Relvas does, too.
 The firm or, if you prefer, matronly stance is Deciding.
 Others are Hiding, Withholding, Thinking, Offering, Mourning, and Lifting.
 In each case, she associates a physical gesture with a state of mind—a state poised between moments of action.
 She treats exterior form and interiority alike as transient and fleeting.

 Elaine Cameron-Weir, too, would love to rise but keeps stumbling, in the lobby of the New Museum.
 A snake of copper and stainless steel needs a sandbag to sustain its vertical.
-Mostly, though, she is hooked on the body as, in her eyes, at once transcendent and corrupt.
+Mostly, though, she is hooked on art and the body as, in her eyes, at once transcendent and corrupt.
 A garment of metal sports breasts and spreads its arms, but it looks less triumphant than an instrument of torture.
 A pole topped with a skull and a lamp draped with parachute silk look neither life affirming nor all that illuminating.
 Then again, a snake brought corruption to humanity as well, by tempting a certain woman.

 The Canadian artist is fond of the body all the same, enough to aspire to engage the senses, with some of the same materials as Anicka Yi.
 Heat lamps warm a resin used in perfumes and fumigating.
 If all this seems like a lab experiment gone awry, she also claims to draw on scientific texts from before modern science, to locate the tensions between the occult and science.
 And if her art starts to sound like nonsense, so do her titles.
 One runs to forty-two words—including viscera, erogenous zone, altered state, subcutanean, and tantric.
 It could do with less messaging and more grace.